Applying for a vet tech job? Be ready for an interview that can be as wild as the job itself!

 - “Why do you want to help animals?”

 This question was suggested by VeterinaryPractice.com as a way to let candidates share the role that animals have had in their lives and the type of role they played.
 Were they farm kids where cattle or sheep were raised and cared for or were they suburban kids who had a great relationship with a dog, cat, snake, etc.?
 Such a question can also indicate a candidate’s comfort level with certain types of animals.
-This can be followed up with a question about if they currently own pets.
+This question may be followed by a question asking if the candidate currently owns any pets.

 Questions on Vet Tech Skills and Abilities